-There are currently 190 city metro systems located in 54 countries around the world.
+THERE are currently 190 city metro systems located in 54 of the world's countries.

 At 402 kilometers in length the London Underground is also the world's second longest metro system.

 Visit our page - Lines And Stations Of The London Underground - to read more about this system.

 THE world's longest metro system is the Shanghai Metro in China at 434 kilometers long.The system also incorporates the world's only ' tourist tunnel', The Bund Sightseeing Tunnel, which travels under the city's Huangpu River between East Nanjing Road and Pudong stations.The 647 metre long tunnel is encased in a glass capsule which houses a system of strobe lighting which throws vivid, psychedelic patterns upon the tunnel walls.

 Visit our page - Lines and Stations of the Shanghai Metro - to read more about this system.